jesusmah/stocktrader-resiliency/README.md

 ### Test Execution

-As already said in this readme, in order to test what we consider the easiest and therefore first step on testing cloud native microservices based applications on the IBM Cloud Private (ICP) platform (that is stateless microservices based applications), we are going to test the IBM StockTrader application resiliency.
+As already said in this readme, in order to test what we consider the easiest and therefore first step on testing cloud native microservices based applications on the IBM Cloud Private (ICP) platform (that is stateless microservices based applications), we are going to test the IBM StockTrader Application resiliency.

-For doing so, we have [deployed the IBM StockTrader application](#installation) and developed [load test scripts](#load-test) for it and a [Kubernetes pod failure shell script](#monkey-chaos) for the IBM Cloud Private (ICP) platform.
+For doing so, we have [deployed the IBM StockTrader Application](#installation) and developed [load test scripts](#load-test) for it and a [Kubernetes pod failure shell script](#monkey-chaos) for the IBM Cloud Private (ICP) platform.

-Then, we have scaled our stateless microservices to 3 replicas (except from the backend for frontend **Trader** microservice(1)) so that we create high availability, increase our application resiliency and minimise Kubernetes pod failures to break our application.
+Then, we have scaled our stateless microservices to 3 replicas (except from the backend for frontend **Trader** microservice(1)) so that we create high availability, increase our application resiliency and minimise the probability that Kubernetes pod failures break our application.
 There is no point in testing with only one replica as any pod failure will bring our application down.

 (1) The reason the backend for frontend (BFF) Trader microservice has not been scaled is due to a WebSphere Liberty SSO limitation which does not allow to share the SSO credentials/cookies amongst several WebSphere Liberty instances.
 Hence, requests will get redirected several times to the login mechanism.
-Since the Trader microservice `latest` version is not able to scale and therefore we are going to have only 1 replica of our backend for frontend (BFF), we have decided to run our tests with the `basicregistry` version instead as the load test scripts for such version automates the login into the IBM StockTrader application.
+Since the Trader microservice `latest` version is not able to scale and therefore we are going to have only 1 replica of our backend for frontend (BFF), we have decided to run our tests with the `basicregistry` version instead as the load test scripts for such version automates the login into the IBM StockTrader Application.

 This is how our testing environment looks like in terms of pods: